US Senator Klobuchar blasts Uber, Grubhub deal talks

 Uber and Grubhub this month were haggling over a stock exchange ratio, and there was no certainty that they will reach an agreement.
 Antitrust experts said any deal would likely win approval from regulators.

-Grubhub had a market capitalization of about US$5.1 billion, while Uber was valued at US$56.3 billion as of Friday's close, according to Refinitiv data.
-Grubhub shares are up more than 17per cent since news of the talks broke.
+Grubhub had a market capitalisation of about US$5.1 billion, while Uber was valued at US$56.3 billion as of Friday's close, according to Refinitiv data.
+Grubhub shares are up more than 17 per cent since news of the talks broke.